tliron/go-kutil/ard/README.md

 agnostic because it can be trivially represented in practically any language or platform, and also because it can be transmitted in a wide variety of formats.

-Note that some formats present limitations:
+Note that map keys can be arbitrarily complex, not just strings.
+Most map implementations in most programming languages allow for this as long as the key is hashable.

+Some caveats and limitations for programming languages:

+### Go

+Unfortunately, the most popular Go YAML parser does not easily support arbitrarily complex keys (see this [issue](https://github.com/go-yaml/yaml/issues/502)).
+We provide an independent library, [yamlkeys](https://github.com/tliron/yamlkeys), to make this easier.

+### JavaScript

+The JavaScript language doesn't have native support for integers.
+However, this limitation can be overcome if you're able to maintain precision and distinction, e.g. by wrapping the number in a custom object.

+Some caveats and limitations for transmission formats:

 ### YAML

-YAML supports a rich set of primitive types, so ARD will survive a round trip to YAML.
+YAML supports a rich set of primitive types (when it includes the common [JSON schema](https://yaml.org/spec/1.2/spec.html#id2803231)), so ARD will survive a round trip to YAML.

-One difference is that in YAML 1.1 maps can be ordered (!!omap vs. !!map) but ARD maps have arbitrary order (always !!map) for widest compatibility.
-A round trip from YAML to ARD would thus lose order.
-(YAML 1.2 does not include !!omap support by default.)

-YAML allows for maps with arbitrary keys.
-This is non-trivial to support in Go, and so we provide special functions (`MapGet`, `MapPut`, `MapDelete`, `MapMerge`) that replace the Go native functionality with additional support for detecting and handling complex keys.
-This feature is provided as an independent library, [yamlkeys](https://github.com/tliron/yamlkeys).
+Note that some YAML 1.1 implementations support ordered maps ([!!omap](https://yaml.org/type/omap.html) vs. !!map).
+These will lose their order when converted to ARD, so it's best to standardized on arbitrary order (!!map).
+YAML 1.2 does not support !!omap by default, so this use case may be less and less common.

 ### JSON